Skip to content

 The bar has moved.
 Coding ability is table stakes.
 Building and shipping is the skill.

 Launched apps.
-This is easier than ever to create and is a huge signal.
-A candidate with three deployed side projects (even small ones) has demonstrated they can take something from idea to production.
-That's the skill you're hiring for.
+This is easier than ever and is a huge signal.
+A candidate with a deployed side project or two (even small ones) has demonstrated they can take something from idea to production.
+An app that's gone through rounds with actual users-even better.

 What to look for: